Themes:Guilt & ConscienceSupernaturalAppearance vs RealityFate vs Free Will

 AO2

 The dagger sequence extends into a sensory disintegration — Macbeth cannot trust his eyes ('Mine eyes are made the fools o'th'other senses') or his reason.
-Shakespeare uses this breakdown of perception as a metaphor (a comparison implying one thing is another) for moral collapse: when you can no longer see clearly, you can no longer act rightly.
+Shakespeare uses this breakdown of perception as a metaphor for moral collapse: when you can no longer see clearly, you can no longer act rightly.

-The later lines — 'Nature seems dead, and wicked dreams abuse the curtained sleep' — employ pathetic fallacy (attributing human emotions to nature) to externalise Macbeth's guilt.
-The entire natural world becomes a reflection of his corrupted inner state, suggesting his crime is not merely personal but cosmic (affecting the universal order).
+The later lines — 'Nature seems dead, and wicked dreams abuse the curtained sleep' — employ pathetic fallacy to externalise Macbeth's guilt.
+The entire natural world becomes a reflection of his corrupted inner state, suggesting his crime is not merely personal but cosmic.

 Key Words